martellooo/DumpGuard/.github/README.md

 The tool relies on the _Remote Credential Guard_ protocol, and allows credential dumping even when _Credential Guard_ is enabled on the local host.
 You may download prebuilt copies from the release section of this repository.

-**Disclaimer:** This tool is intended for educational and legitimate testing purposes only.
-The author of this repository do not condone, support, encourage, or take responsibility for damages, misuse, or legal consequences.
+**Disclaimer:** This tool is provided solely for educational and legitimate testing purposes only.
+The author of this repository does not condone or support any type of misuse and assumes no responsibility for damages or legal consequences incurred as a result of using this tool.

 ## Usage Overview
 ![Usage Scenarios](usages.png)